oz-code/OzCodeDemo/OzCodeDemo/04.ConditionalBreakpoints/README.md

 Press 'OK' to close the Conditional Breakpoint dialog, and press F5 to continue running until we reach 'Robert Williams'.

-Now if we follow the code execution  (F11), we reach problematic method.
-It seems someone forgot to add support to Robert's credit card (or a new card was added without support).
+Now if we follow the code execution  (F11), we reach the problematic method.
+It seems someone forgot to add support for Robert's credit card (or a new card was added without support).

  ![Bug found](Resources/problemFound.PNG)

- Now we can use a conditional Breakpoint in order to check if there are other unsupported credit cards:
+ Now we can use a conditional breakpoint in order to check if there are other unsupported credit cards:
  - Place your caret on 'CCType' and select 'Add conditional Breakpoint'
  - Update the condtion so that the execution breaks for any other credit card which is not 'Visa' or 'MasterCard'.